rhevorn/shape/README.md

 - Immutable schemas that are safe for concurrent reuse
 - No reflection on primitive parsing paths
 - A dependency-free core
+- Go 1.24+ with generics preferred for type relationships
 - No struct-tag DSL

 ## Development